pabigot/pyxb/README.txt

 PyXB -- Python W3C XML Schema Bindings
-Version 1.2.4-DEV
+Version 1.2.4

-This source release includes pre-built bundles for common XML namespaces, assorted web service namespaces, and SAML.
-A bundle for over 75 namespaces related to Geographic Information Systems is also available; if you want those, read pyxb/bundles/opengis/README.txt before installing PyXB.
+The source releases includes pre-built bundles for common XML namespaces, assorted web service namespaces, and SAML.
+A bundle with over 75 namespaces related to Geographic Information Systems is also available; if you want those, read pyxb/bundles/opengis/README.txt before installing PyXB.